 - 56. In a number of countries, there has been an increase in the number of annual pride events carried out with the protection and collaboration of law enforcement, including in Georgia, Montenegro, Moldova and Serbia.
-Nevertheless, between 2013 and 2018, authorities in a number of countries did not sufficiently protect participants or hold accountable those who perpetrated violence against the demonstrators6. - 57.
+Nevertheless, between 2013 and 2018, authorities in a number of countries did not sufficiently protect participants or hold accountable those who perpetrated violence against the demonstrators. - 57.
 In relation to the freedom to receive and impart information, there has been substantial progress in the participation of authorities and support in raising visibility of LGBT issues.
 Notably, the involvement of government agents and parliamentarians in relevant initiatives was mentioned by Andorra and Balkan countries (Croatia, Montenegro, North Macedonia, Serbia and Slovenia). - 58.
-Arbitrary restrictions in some member states nevertheless raise concerns.
-Campaigns smearing the work of human rights defenders were seen in these countries and one country has applied an anti-propaganda law. - 59.
+Arbitrary restrictions in Georgia and Lithuania nevertheless raise concerns.
+Campaigns smearing the work of human rights defenders were seen in both countries and Lithuania has applied an anti-propaganda law3. - 59.
 A majority of 34 states replied that the police provide protection for peaceful demonstrations without discrimination.
-Seven member states did not respond to this question, but no state answered in the negative. - 60.
+Seven member states omitted their responses to this question, but no state answered in the negative.
+It should, however, be noted that in Bosnia and Herzegovina, Lithuania and Serbia, authorities either failed to authorise or significantly hindered the organisation of peaceful demonstrations by LGBT human rights defenders. - 60.
 There is an increase in the number of training programmes implemented for law enforcement officers on preventing unlawful disturbances to peaceful assemblies.
-In some states, the sustainability and regularity of this training is unclear, since many are organised by NGOs and international organisations instead of national authorities. - 61.
+In some, the sustainability and regularity of this training is unclear, since many are organised by NGOs and international organisations instead of national authorities. - 61.
 Several states replied not having measures resulting in restrictions to the freedom of assembly on the basis of public health, morality or order.
 In addition, replies mentioned that measures against such infringements exist in the form of national legislation and legal remedies.
 These include complaint mechanisms, ombudspersons and equality court.